A Suppliers Guide to Doing Business with the City Of Hollywood

 Procurement Services Methods for Securing Quotations and Bids

 Such quotations may be issued by direct mail, e-mail, or via electronic internet bulletin board.
-Formal advertising is not required out may be applied in this instance, however, a date, time and return information or location is identified for quotations should specified as a part of the quotation.
+Formal advertising is not required but may be applied in this instance, however, a date, time and return information or location should be specified for quotations.

-Note – Procurement Services may deem it appropriate to issue a formal solicitation for purchases which are over $25,000 to $49,999.99 threshold.
+Note – Procurement Services may deem it appropriate to issue a formal solicitation for purchases which are over $25,000 to $49,999.99.

 How Are Awards Made?

 Lowest Responsive and Responsible BidderAfter quotations or formal bids are tabulated, they are analyzed by Procurement Services and the Department requesting the goods, materials or services to determine the lowest responsive responsible bid.
 Depending on the quote, bid or proposal award times varies greatly, analysis and award could take up to forty-five (45) days on formal bids and formal proposals which require multiple review and approvals.

 Bid TabulationsThe City of Hollywood does not release copies of any sealed formal solicitation, to the extent permitted by law, until a notice of intent has been issued or 30 days after the opening of replies (solicitation responses), whichever is earlier.

 Rejection of BidsWhenever it is in the City’s best interest, the City of Hollywood reserves the right to reject any and/or all bids.
 (Rejection of bids is not done arbitrary and is documented.)

 Commission ApprovalCity Commission approval is required for awards which exceeding $100,000 for goods, materials or services.